ETdoFresh/Blog/content/post/import/2010/2010-01-17-who-dat-said-they-gonna-beat-them-saints.md

 ---
 Dear Blog,

 Alright!
 Saints won a playoff game!
-I&#8217;m sooo excited.
-I&#8217;ve been really watching a lot of football since playoffs started.
+I'm sooo excited.
+I've been really watching a lot of football since playoffs started.
 I even BBQed today, cause I was just excited about football.
-You better believe I&#8217;m going to do everything exactly like I did today to please the football gods.
+You better believe I'm going to do everything exactly like I did today to please the football gods.
 Lots of work during the week, and all the same rituals during the weekend!

 So, I jogged a whole 2 miles today!
 Oh my gosh!
 That took a beating out of me.
-Colleen still jogs slightly faster than I do, but I&#8217;m thinking I may run an aditional sprint every other day just so I can build up some speed!
+Colleen still jogs slightly faster than I do, but I'm thinking I may run an aditional sprint every other day just so I can build up some speed!

 <p align="center">
   <a href="http://lh3.ggpht.com/_yEPuIWl8ybE/S1K8kLXkkcI/AAAAAAAABAk/MqdKKsyzmNw/s1600/IMG_7962.JPG"><img src="http://lh3.ggpht.com/_yEPuIWl8ybE/S1K8kLXkkcI/AAAAAAAABAk/MqdKKsyzmNw/s288/IMG_7962.JPG" width="225" /></a>